brojuscode/Weather-App/README.md

 # Weather-App
- Real-Time Data Processing System for Weather Monitoring with Rollups and Aggregates
+ Real-Time Data Processing System for Weather Monitoring with Rollups and Aggregate